 According to the principle of sufficiency, the absolute consumption of resources must also be reduced so that future generations can have a fair share in the use of natural resources.
 This is the only way to decouple growth and prosperity from the use of natural resources in the long term at a macroeconomic level and to strengthen competitiveness.

-- Experienced team of resource efficiency experts, process and environmental engineers
+- Experienced team of efficiency experts, process and environmental engineers

-- Support at every step on the way to improved resource efficiency and a more sustainable production
+- Support at every step on the way to a more sustainable production

 - From workshops and training courses to project support